Last Updated on June 26, 2022 by admin

 Advantages of Cotton

-Cotton gives you long-lasting comfort because it is highly breathable and it is also soft.
+Cotton gives you long-lasting comfort and keeps you stay warm because it is highly breathable and it is also soft.
 As such, it is used for making products that are worn closer to the skin.
 The other important consideration is that cotton is a good conductor of heat that can keep you warm when it is cold and it cools you when it is hot, especially in summer.
+Cotton fibers are natural, soft, and breathable fibers and absorbent.

-Cotton is good for hot weather hiking since it keeps you cool when the temperatures are high.
-It can absorb moisture and transfer it to the atmosphere without causing you to feel uncomfortable.
+Clothing made of cotton is good for hot weather hiking since it keeps you cool when the temperatures are high.
+It does not have any synthetic fiber and can absorb moisture and transfer it to the atmosphere without causing you to feel uncomfortable.
 However, the fabric is not ideal for hiking in cold weather since it cannot keep you warm.
 The other notable advantage of cotton is that it is relatively strong such that it can be washed and ironed repeatedly without damage.

 Disadvantages of Cotton